reaster/schema-gen/README.md

 ##### AttributeGroup
 Currently, AttributeGroup are in-lined (i.e. expaned where they are referenced) and not mapped to a specific, re-usable entity (interface, class, trait, etc.)
 ##### Group
-Currently, Group elements are in-lined (i.e. expanded where they are referenced) and not mapped to a specific, re-usable entity.
+Currently, Group elements are in-lined (i.e. expanded where they are referenced) and not mapped to a specific, re-usable entity (interface, class, trait, etc.)
 ##### Union
 Unions often consist of 2 or more `TextOnlyType`s merged together with their attached restrictions.
 If these restrictions are all enumerations, the union of unique values will be modeled properly.
 However, in other cases - say mixing numeric and string values - you will get a warning and probably an incorrect mapping.